Duke-QCD/trento3d-1.0/README.rst

 **Longitudinal extension**:

-T\ :sub:`R`\ ENTo3D reproduces T\ :sub:`R`\ ENTo at midrapidity (:math:`\eta=0`") exactly.
+T\ :sub:`R`\ ENTo3D reproduces T\ :sub:`R`\ ENTo at midrapidity (η=0") exactly.
 At finite space-time rapidity, the entropy production is the product of its midrapidity value and a longitudinal profile function that varies at each transvese location.
-The profile is characterized by its first :math:`\eta`-cumulants: mean, stadard deviationa and skewness.
+The profile is characterized by its first η-cumulants: mean, stadard deviationa and skewness.
 They are parametrized in terms of nuclear thickness function:

 .. csv-table:: **Table 2**: cumulant parametrization
    :header: "Cumulants", "Parametrization"